- Nephrology (Kidney)

 Current Research and Scholarly Interests

 Dr. Bhalla's research interests are in the pathogenesis of diabetic kidney disease and salt-sensitive hypertension.
-Using molecular and transgenic approaches, the laboratory is interested in elucidating regulators of oxidative and carbonyl stress in glomeruli.
+The laboratory is interested in elucidating regulators of inflammation in diabetic glomeruli.
 We interface these studies with collaborative projects on biomarkers for human diabetic nephropathy.
+We also study the mechanisms of aberrant sodium handling in the setting of obesity and insulin resistance.
+We use molecular and transgenic approaches to address our research questions.

 Independent Studies (6)